Azure-Samples/openai-end-to-end-basic/README.md

    az deployment group create -f ./infra-as-code/bicep/main.bicep \
      -g $RESOURCE_GROUP \
      -p baseName=${BASE_NAME}
+     -p yourPrincipalId=TODO
    ```

-1. Assign your account the `Cognitive Services OpenAI User` role on the Azure OpenAI instance.
+1. TODO: Assign your account the `Cognitive Services OpenAI User` role on the Azure OpenAI instance.
 This is required to interact with the Azure OpenAI Service via the Machine Learning Workspace.

-### 2. Create, test, and deploy a Prompt flow
+### 2. Deploy a Prompt flow

-1. Open the [Machine Learning Workspace](https://ml.azure.com/) and choose your workspace.
-Ensure you have [enabled Prompt flow in your Azure Machine Learning workspace](https://learn.microsoft.com/azure/machine-learning/prompt-flow/get-started-prompt-flow#prerequisites-enable-prompt-flow-in-your-azure-machine-learning-workspace).

-1. Create a prompt flow connection to your gpt35 Azure OpenAI deployment.
-This will be used by the prompt flow you clone in the next step.
+To test this architecture, you'll be deploying a pre-built Prompt flow.
+The prompt flow is "Chat with Wikipedia."

+1. Open Azure AI Studio's projects by going to <https://ai.azure.com/allProjects>.

+1. Click on the `aiproj-chat-${BASE_NAME}` project.
+This is the project where you'll deploy your prompt flow.

-   1. Click on 'Connections' in the left navigation in Machine Learning Studio
+1. Click on **Prompt flow** in the left navigation.

-   1. Click the 'Create' button
+1. On the **Flows** tab, click **+ Create**.
-   1. Click 'Azure OpenAI Service'
-   1. Your Azure OpenAI instance should be displayed.
-Change the Authentication method to 'Microsoft Entra ID'
-   1. Click the 'Add connection' button

-1. Clone an existing prompt flow
-   1. Click on 'Prompt flow' in the left navigation in Machine Learning Studio
+1. Under Explore gallery, find "Chat with Wikipedia" and click **Clone**.

-   1. Click on the 'Flows' tab and click 'Create'
+1. Set the Folder name to `chat_wiki` and click **Clone**.

-   1. Click 'Clone' under 'Chat with Wikipedia'
-   1. Name it 'chat_wiki' and Press 'Clone'
+   This copies a starter Prompt flow template into your Azure Files storage account.
+This action is performed by the managed identity of the project.
+After the files are copied, then you're directed to a Prompt flow editor.
+That editor experience uses your own identity for access to Azure Files.

-1. Connect the Prompt flow to your Azure OpenAI instance
+1. Connect the the `extract_query_from_question` Prompt flow step to your Azure OpenAI model deployment.

-   1. For extract_query_from_question:
-      1. For 'Connection,' select your Azure OpenAI instance from the dropdown menu
+      - For **Connection**, select 'aoai' from the dropdown menu.
+This is your deployed Azure OpenAI instance.
-      1. For 'deployment_name', select 'gpt35' from the dropdown menu
+      - For **deployment_name**, select 'gpt35' from the dropdown menu.
+This is the model you've deployed in that Azure OpenAI instance.
-      1. For 'response_format', select '{"type":"text"}' from the dropdown menu
+      - For **response_format**, select '{"type":"text"}' from the dropdown menu

-   1. For augmented_chat:
+1. Connect the the `augmented_chat` Prompt flow step to your Azure OpenAI model deployment.

-      1. For 'Connection,' select your Azure OpenAI instance from the dropdown menu
+      - For **Connection**, select the same 'aoai' from the dropdown menu.
-      1. For 'deployment_name', select 'gpt35' from the dropdown menu
+      - For **deployment_name**, select the same 'gpt35' from the dropdown menu.
-      1. For 'response_format', select '{"type":"text"}' from the dropdown menu
+      - For **response_format**, also select '{"type":"text"}' from the dropdown menu.

-   1. Click 'Save' to save your changes
+1. Click **Save**.

-1. Test the flow
+### 3. Test the Prompt flow out in Azure AI Studio

-   1. Click 'Start compute session' (This may take around 5 minutes)
+1. Click **Start compute session**.

+1. Wait for that button to change to 'Compute session running.'
+This may take around five minutes.

-   1. Click 'Chat' on the UI
+1. Click the **Chat** button on the UI.

-   1. Enter a question
+1. Enter a question that would be something best grounded through recent Wikipedia content.

-   1. A response to your question should appear on the UI
+1. A response to your question should appear on the UI.

-### 3. Deploy to Azure Machine Learning managed online endpoint
+### 4. Deploy to Azure Machine Learning managed online endpoint

 1. Create a deployment in the UI